Siena, Italy: The Heart of the Tuscany!

 Around Piazza del Campo are the old red-brown townhouses, where numerous cozy restaurants and the fabulous cafés invite to take a sightseeing break.
 Especially during the warm season, countless visitors sit here and enjoy the unique magic that surrounds this square.

-Tip: Siena is world famous for the Palio di Siena horse race, which has been held in the main square, Piazza del Campo, since the Middle Ages.
-This unique event takes place twice a year, on July 2 and August 16.
+Tip: Siena is famous for the Palio di Siena horse race, which has been held at the Piazza del Campo, since the Middle Ages.
+This event takes place twice a year, on July 2 and August 16.

 Torre del Mangia Tower